 Alternative 3 was closer to past growth trends, housing, and employment types.
+Alternative 3 exceeded employment growth targets, included less population growth than Alternative 2, and did not meet housing targets.

-Minor increase to growth opportunities in rural areas.
-Some UGA expansions but, countywide, UGAs are generally stable.
-Proposed new policies and regulations that may reduce development potential in UGAs.
-Opportunities are provided in the rural areas for additional rural housing and employment.
-Exceeded employment growth targets and included less population growth than Alternative 2.
-Did not meet housing targets.
+- Minor increase to growth opportunities in rural areas. - Some UGA expansions but, countywide, UGAs are generally stable. - Proposed new policies and regulations that may reduce development potential in UGAs.

+Provided opportunities in the rural areas for additional rural housing and employment.